ericgj/d3-slides/Readme.md

   Title and subtitle _change_.
 Bullet, num, and graphic elements _overlay_.
 Caption and highlight elements are _transient_.

+  Caption elements, if present, always appear immediately below the graphic.
+  Other elements appear in the order of the list above.

   See [Examples](https://github.com/ericgj/d3-slides/tree/master/examples)
   for usage.